The newly refurbished Café Qua... read more

-IVF literally means fertilisation outside the body.
-This treatment is now used to effectively treat a range of infertility conditions.
+IVF literally means fertilisation outside the human body.
+This treatment is now used to effectively to treat a range of medical conditions leading to subfertility.

-There are certain circumstances where IVF is not possible or recommended.
-These include cases where the woman does not have a womb, where there are reasons which would make it hazardous to carry out IVF e.g. previous pelvic abscess or inaccessible ovaries, or where it would be dangerous to embark upon a pregnancy because of some serious underlying medical condition.
+There are certain circumstances where IVF treatment is not possible or recommended.
+These include cases where the woman does not have a womb, where there are reasons which would make it hazardous for the woman to have IVF treatment e.g. previous pelvic abscess or inaccessible ovaries, or where it would be dangerous to embark upon a pregnancy because of a serious underlying medical condition.

 Upper age limits are used as a guide for IVF treatment on the basis of success rates.
-At the Centre for Reproductive Medicine we treat women up to the age of 45 with their own eggs, or 49 with donor eggs.
-It should be born in mind, however, that success rates with IVF treatment reduce dramatically after the female reaches 40.
+At the Centre for Reproductive Medicine we treat women up to the age of 45 with their own eggs, or 50with donor eggs.
+It should be born in mind, however, that success rates with IVF treatment reduce dramatically after the woman reaches 40 years of age.

 Multiple pregnancy and the number of embryos replaced

-Successful IVF treatment carries a higher chance of multiple pregnancy than spontaneous conception.
+Successful IVF treatment carries a higher chance of multiple pregnancies than spontaneous conception.
 Multiple pregnancy carries specific risks and whilst it may seem initially an attractive option (complete family in one go!), patients are often not aware of the risks both to themselves and the baby of multiple pregnancy.
-Because of this our treatment aims to reduce the chance of a multiple pregnancy whilst maximising the chance of you getting pregnant.
+Our treatment aims to reduce the chance of a multiple pregnancy whilst maximising the chance of you getting pregnant.
 To achieve this we will replace no more than 1 or 2 embryos depending on some of the factors mentioned above but particularly on the woman's age.
-The current UK guidelines (about to be revised) allow the replacement of 2 embryos in women under 40 and no more than 3 in older women.
-Currently in this unit, the incidence of triplets as a result of IVF/ICSI, is less than 1% and the twin rate between 25-35%.
+The current UK guidelines recommend a single embryo transfer for patients under 37 and allow the replacement of 2 embryos in women under 40 and no more than 3 in older women.
+Currently in this unit, the incidence of triplets as a result of IVF/ICSI, is less than 1% and the twin rate between approximately 20%.

 Please also see our patient information booklet for further information